 The Castles of the Crusades

 The Crusades were a series of religious wars that occurred during the Middle Ages.
 They were fought between the Christian Kingdoms of Europe and the Islamic Nations of the Middle East.
-The First Crusade began in the year 1096 CE, and lead to the capture of Jerusalem and the establishment of the Crusader States.
+The First Crusade began in the year 1096 CE, and led to the capture of Jerusalem and the establishment of the Crusader States.
 Immediately after the First Crusade, dozens of castles and fortifications were constructed throughout the Holy Land.
 These Crusader Castles were used to defend the region and also to provide support for European Pilgrims as they traveled to Jerusalem.
 The article below will explore the many different castles constructed within the Crusader States, and also take a look at other fortresses that were constructed throughout the Eastern Mediterranean.

 What were the Crusades?